civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 44.1

-The **Regulator** may conduct a public hearing in relation to the exercise of any of its powers or the performance of any of its duties and functions **under this Act**.
+The Regulator may conduct a public hearing in relation to the exercise of any of its powers or the performance of any of its duties and functions under this Act.

-> **Explanatory Note**:
-> Existing text of section 44.1:
-> *Existing Text*:
-> > The Board may conduct a public hearing in relation to the exercise of any of its powers or the performance of any of its duties and functions as a responsible authority as defined in subsection 2(1) of the `Canadian Environmental Assessment Act, 2012`.

 ### Section 22

 Subsection 44.3(a) of the English version of the Act is replaced by the following:

-there is a real and substantial risk that disclosure of the information will impair the security of pipelines, as defined in section 135, installations, **facilities**, vessels, aircraft or systems, including computer or communication systems, or methods employed to protect them; and

-> **Explanatory Note**:
-> Existing text of subsection 44.3(a):
-> *Existing Text*:
-> > At any public hearing conducted under section 44.1, the Board may take any measures and make any order that it considers necessary to ensure the confidentiality of information that is likely to be disclosed at the hearing if the Board is satisfied that
-> > there is a real and substantial risk that disclosure of the information will impair the security of pipelines, as defined in section 135, installations, vessels, aircraft or systems, including computer or communication systems, or methods employed to protect them; and
+there is a real and substantial risk that disclosure of the information will impair the security of pipelines, as defined in section 135, installations, facilities, vessels, aircraft or systems, including computer or communication systems, or methods employed to protect them; and

 ### Section 23